magento/knowledge-base/src/troubleshooting/general/emails-not-being-sent-sendgrid-credits-exceeded.md

 ---
-title: Emails not sent when SendGrid credits exceeded Adobe Commerce
+title: Emails not sent when SendGrid credits exceeded on Adobe Commerce
 labels: troubleshooting,Sengrid,email,Adobe Commerce,cloud infrastructure,Pro,Starter
 ---
 This article provides a solution for when your emails are not being sent due to your Sendgrid credits having been exceeded.